bence-ai/battleship/README.md

 # Battleship OOP

-## Story

-> One of the reasons microcomputers progressed so fast is people are willing to
-> accept crashes.
-It's faster to build something and try it, even if it means
-> you'll have to rebuild later...
-If you spent too much time building and
-> massaging one vehicle, you don't learn anything.
-> <div style="text-align:right">John Carmack,<br>lead programmer of Doom (and more)</div>

 In this project your job is to implement the [Battleship game](https://en.wikipedia.org/wiki/Battleship_%28game%29) for two players.
 Use newly learned OOP practices.

-## What are you going to learn?

-You will practice the fundamentals of Object-Oriented Programming such as:
-- UML diagrams,
-- clean code,
-- encapsulation,
-- abstraction,
-- polymorphism,
-- inheritance,
-- enums
-- S and O principles from SOLID,
-- packaging in Java,
-- getters and setters in Java

 ## Tasks